codepr/codepr.github.io/_posts/2024-09-28-battletank.md

 } Bullet;

 // Represents a tank with its position, direction, and status.
-// Contains a single bullet for simplicity, can be extendend in
+// Contains a single bullet for simplicity, can be extended in
 // the future to handle multiple bullets, life points, power-ups etc. typedef struct {
     int x;